JSumlin/FoodSaverPlus/README.md

 TO-DO:

-4).
-Fill out meals/ingredients databases.
-(Medium priority)

-7).
-Fix design problems for html pages (Low priority)

 9).
-Implement Google Maps API functionality (Medium priority)
+Implement TomTom API functionality (Medium priority)

 10).
 Implement Browse filters (Low priority)

-12).
-Implement ability for users to upload images for their items.
-(Medium Priority)

 13).
 Clean up, comment, and refactor code.
 (Low priority for now.
 Functionality is most important at the moment.)

+14).
+Have customers enter a name when reserving items.
+(Low priority)

 COMPLETED: